CharlesWiltgen/how-to-podcast/itunes.md

 * For decades, Tuesday was the day that new music came out.

-* Mondays and Fridays, people are typically busy either preparing for their week or the weekend, respectively.
+* Mondays and Fridays, people are typically either busy preparing for their work-week or the weekend, respectively.

 ## Myths